Clinical Microbiology Short Essay Question And Answers

 • The test serum is added and if antibodies are present it binds to the antigen.

-• After washing away the unbound serum, antihuman immunoglobulin linked to the suitable enzyme is added followed by color forming substrate.
+• After washing away the unbound serum, antihuman immunoglobulin linked to the suitable enzyme is added followed by color color-forming substrate.

 • If the test serum contains anti-HIV antibodies a visible (or) photometrical detectable color is formed which is read visually (or) by an ELISA reader.